 From palace to the Hötorget skyscrapers.
 An architectural historical tour of Stockholm’s inner city.
 We study the city’s façades and their designs throughout the ages.
 The tour starts at Skeppsholmen bridge and goes through the city.

-The tours cost SEK 3,500 during daytime and SEK 5,000 in the evenings and at weekends.
-The tours last around one and a half hours.
+The walks cost SEK 3,500 during daytime and SEK 5,000 in the evenings and at weekends.
+The walks last around one and a half hours.

 Book a tour

 Ralph and Ruth Erskine’s first home in Sweden is a 20-square-metre house full of ingenious designs.
 The house, known as Lådan (or box) was moved to Lovön island in 1989 and is now open to the public.

 After moving to Sweden, Ralph Erskine built his family home during the cold winter of 1941-42 in Lissma, south of Stockholm.
 The 20-square-metre Box, as the house became known, is an example of ingenious design in small spaces, with a focus on function and flexibility.

 This is an early example of compact living: a fold-down table transforms into a corner office space, a fold-down bed transforms the living area into a bedroom, and at the centre of it all is the fireplace, providing both warmth and a space to sit together.

 The house is considered to be of major interest in terms of construction history, and illustrates architectonic development in Sweden.
 The building is now located on the island of Lovön, on ground utilised by the National Defence Radio Establishment, and is a copy erected by building contractor Reinhold Gustafsson on the initiative of architectural author Olle Bengtzon.